Hello my fellow parishioners, my name is Tim Salata. I’m currently chairperson for Parish Council.

 What constitutes parish staff will vary from parish to parish.
 Pastoral Team members are those who are involved in the day-to-day ministry of the parish.
 They may be full time, part time, or volunteers.
 The Pastoral Team generally has its own unique relationship with the pastor as it endeavors to carry out its responsibilities and ministry within the parish.

 Pastoral Team members may be invited to attend some pastoral council meetings when their expertise or training may be of assistance to the council.
 It is recommended that where applicable an assistant pastor, by virtue of office, be a member of the council.
-Other ex-official members may be included at the discretion of the pastor.
+Other ex-officio members may be included at the discretion of the pastor.
 However, their presence should not dominate council meetings or stifle the voice of the general membership.

 The Parish Pastoral Council is a consultative body, pastoral in nature, because it strives to discern the movement of the Holy Spirit among God’s people in the parish.
 A Parish Pastoral Council gives its help to the pastor in fostering pastoral activity; it investigates, under the authority of the pastor, all those things which pertain to pastoral works to ponder them, and to propose practical conclusions about them.
 It is essential that Council meetings occur in the context of prayer and openness to the Holy Spirit, so that at all times the common good will prevail.